CoralVentures/coral_flutter/docs/file_structure.md

 The `main_configuration.dart` file is where we will define all of our secrets for each development environment.

-_Note: Since client-side secrets are generally never safe, we have traditionally checked them in to improve the developer experience.
-However, if we wish to use environment variables, we have established patterns using environment_config._

 The `main_development.dart`, `main_development_redux_devtools.dart` and `main_production.dart` files are where we bootstrap our application for different environments.

-_Note: the `.vscode/launch.json` has different builds for each of these files.
+_Note: `.vscode/launch.json` has different builds for each of these files._

 ### pages directory